 Firstly prioritize.
 Focus on what you want to achieve.
 You need to manage time effectively for your prior interests and stuffs if you’re going to be successful.
 All other things being held constant, better time management skills can improve your grades, help you keep stress in check, and help you be competitive in the career you undertake following your university education.
 The purpose of this article is to guide you on how to manage your time to improve your academic and personal performance.
 It refers to research on academic self-regulation research and discusses time management strategies to help you adjust how you think about time, improve your awareness of how you use time, and make change for peak performance.

-In this article, we outline how students can utilize their time in university to build the fundamental skills every college student needs to develop in order to be successful both on campus and long after you have graduated.
+In this article, we outline how students can utilize their time in university to build the fundamental skills every college fresher needs to develop in order to be successful both on campus and long after you have graduated.

-Contrary to popular opinion, the best timer managers were not born with planners, calendars and alarm clocks in their hands.
+Contrary to popular opinion, the best timer managers were not born with planners, calendars, and alarm clocks in their hands.

-You may have been one of the lucky few who has never needed a planner before, but university is all about multitasking, and you can easily get overwhelmed with due dates, team meetings, extra courses and other demands on your time.
+You may have been one of the lucky few who has never needed a planner before, but the university is all about multitasking, and you can easily get overwhelmed with due dates, team meetings, extra courses, and other demands on your time.
 That is when time management skill is a necessity.

 We all agree that there are certain personality types who are more prone to be organized when it comes to time but time management is a skill anybody can learn.

-It is mindfully scheduling classes, activities and appointments on your calendar so that you achieve your academic goals while remaining relaxed enough to also enjoy the social aspects of your university life.
+It is mindfully scheduling classes, activities, and appointments on your calendar so that you achieve your academic goals while remaining relaxed enough to also enjoy the social aspects of your university life.

 If you are a highly visual person, can you create simple illustrations that allow break down complex ideas?
 If you are the note-taking kind, do you need to go back and read the assigned portions of the textbook, making your own notes/notecards?
 Once you determine the best way to study for you, use your scheduled study time to focus on those learning strengths.